ggerrietts/ggerrietts.github.io/_posts/2018-07-02-running-meetings.md

 ### Against Meetings

-Meetings seem like they should be easy because they are ubiquitous.
-This innocuous facade hides serious hazards.
+Meetings _seem_ like they should be easy because they are ubiquitous.
+This appearance of innocence hides serious hazards.

-Most meetings suffer badly from people who don't know how to run meetings.
+Most meetings suffer badly from being run by people who don't know how to run meetings.
 Not like, can't run meetings according to Robert's Rules of Order.
 Just basically running a meeting that doesn't suck.

 Even when run well, meetings have a lot of potential traps.